ymaurer/cdx-summarize-warc-indexer/README.md

 Currently the scripts place a limit of 10 million second-level domains on the query.
 This may or may not be enough depending on the size of the web archive.

 ## Domains
-The "domain" field in the warc-indexer, as used in the SOLRWayback, holds the second-level domain name.
-This may not be appropriate for TLDs like ".uk" in which the subdomains of e.g. ".ac.uk" and ".co.uk" are held by different organisations and so should be separated out.
-I do not know whether other webarchives hold the same info in the "domain" field.
+The "domain" field in the warc-indexer, as used in the SOLRWayback, holds the private domain name as determined by having one more hierarchical level than the public suffix, as determined by Mozilla's [publicsuffix.org](https://publicsuffix.org/) list.
+This means that the subdomains of e.g. ".ac.uk" and ".co.uk" are separated into different "domain" values.
+This is currently not the same as for cdx-summarize which only takes the second-level domain.